somedebi/someDebi/README.md

 <div align="center">
    <h4> Hi!
 My name is Deborah Feitosa. 😀 <h4>
    <h4> 🎓 I'm a translation student at the University of Lisbon.<h3>
-   <h4> I'm changing my career path and I'm a curious and single-minded person! <h4>
+   <h4> I'm changing my career path and I'm a curious and  a single-minded person! <h4>
    <h4>✏️ My pronouns are she/her and you can call me Deb/Debra/Bee.
 It's up to you! <h4>
  <div>